Chat with us, powered by LiveChat

 • Course Structure

 A career in international tourism can be as exotic and colourful as its destinations.
-Channel your adventurous spirit, business acumen and lust for travel into a rewarding career.
+Channel your adventurous spirit, business acumen and lust for travel into a rewarding career with the ICMS Bachelor of Business (International Tourism).

 Whether for pleasure or business, tourism professionals are responsible for promoting dream destinations, devising profitable visitor campaigns, and arranging entertaining tours and holidays in destinations far and wide.

 Every organisation in the tourism industry requires professionals with skills to attract, accommodate and entertain tourists with the aim of increasing revenue.
-This course aims to skill you in all areas of tourism business operations – identifying challenges and assessing solutions.
+This degree aims to skill you in all areas of tourism business operations, so you can confidently identify challenges and assess solutions.

 • 12 core business subjects